-Let’s chat how to decompress after a hard long day — something we seem to be seeing a lot more of in 2020.
+Let’s chat about how to decompress after a hard long day — something we seem to be seeing a lot more of lately.

 I hope you’ve landed upon this post in a zen-like state of relaxation but figure that’s very likely not the case.
-After all, is anyone really feeling “zen” in 2020?
+After all, is anyone really feeling “zen” these days?
 Doesn’t seem like it.

 So no worries.
 If you’re not currently in a relaxed state of bliss — you are 100% not alone.